crispweed/swapbill_full/docs/example/trading.rst

 There are then two different kinds of host coin sell offer.

-'Backed' sell offers are the recommended method, when there are are 'backers' available.
+'Backed' sell offers are the recommended method, when there are are backers available.
 In this case the backer has already committed a swapbill amount to cover the trade, so you just need to make one sell offer transaction, and the backer then takes care of exchange completion payments.